 Students who plan to follow their undergraduate degree with an advanced degree (ie: medical, dental, veterinary or law degree) may select any major and then choose to work with a Pre-professional Program adviser to target their coursework once they’re on campus.

-The College of Engineering and College of Design only admits students in the fall semester.
-To be considered for the College of Design, applicants much choose their preferred major as their first choice major.
+The College of Engineering and College of Design accept students for fall semester entry only.
+Applicants for these programs must select it as their first choice major.

 The following guidelines apply to transfer applicants:

 - Students must declare a major within their preferred college.